 The best US VPN will have tons of servers both in the States and elsewhere, meaning that in the US you'll be able to get blazing-fast worldwide connections.
-Plus, if you're on holiday away from home, a US VPN can get you access to the internet as if you were sat at home in America.
+Plus, if you're on holiday away from home, a US VPN can get you access to the internet and streaming services as if you were sat at home in America.

 What makes the best US VPN?

 First off, a US VPN should provide excellent speeds as well as watertight privacy – with so many great options out there, you don't need to sacrifice anything.

 If you're on holiday and want to make sure you'll have access to all the content and websites you're used to back home, pick a US VPN with plenty of worldwide servers.
 Services that dominate in the US are typically the best overall, so you should be getting a great product.

 Accessing geo-blocked US content from Netflix, Hulu, Peacock and other streaming services is a big draw for people outside the US using VPNs, but those in the States will also be able to access content from all over by virtually relocating.

 With all that in mind, we've named ExpressVPN the best US VPN on the market.
 That's because of its huge server network, great speeds, rock-solid privacy and top streaming power.
 But, there's stiff competition, so read on to see the top five US VPNs you can get today.

 1. ExpressVPN – the best US VPN on the market

 As one of the biggest markets for VPNs in the world, US VPN consumers should settle for nothing short of the best – and that's exactly what ExpressVPN is.
 With incredible speeds, class-leading content unblocking and a 30-day money-back guarantee, it's yet to be beaten.View Deal